Updated: April 19, 2023

 A product or service can either be the best, fastest, or the cheapest – but it’s almost impossible to be all three.
 So choose a product, and find an iteration that doesn’t exist yet.

 Let’s say you want to put up a pasta business in your area.
 Currently, there’s a Jollibee nearby where people can buy affordable spaghetti (fast and cheap).

 Meanwhile, there’s also an Italian restaurant around the corner that’s popular for its great-tasting pasta that’s served in minutes (good and fast).

-Fortunately, there’s no business that offers the third type, good and cheap.
+Fortunately, no business offers the third type, good and cheap.